Hell in a Cell (2015)

 The 2015 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the seventh annual Hell in a Cell and took place on October 25, 2015, at Staples Center in Los Angeles, California.
-The event was the first WWE pay-per-view, other than SummerSlam, to be held in the city of Los Angeles since No Way Out in February 2007.
+It was the seventh annual Hell in a Cell and took place on October 25, 2015, at the Staples Center in Los Angeles, California.
+The event centered on the men's Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

+Eight matches were contested at the event, including one on the Kickoff pre-show.
+There were two Hell in a Cell matches, including the main event which saw Brock Lesnar defeat The Undertaker.
+This was their second Hell in a Cell match against each other, after No Mercy in October 2002 which Lesnar also won.
+In the event's other Hell in a Cell match, Roman Reigns defeated Bray Wyatt.
+The opening bout saw Alberto Del Rio, who last wrestled for WWE in 2014, return to answer John Cena's open challenge and defeated him to win the WWE United States Championship.

+This was WWE's first PPV and livestreaming event, other than SummerSlam, to be held in the city of Los Angeles since No Way Out in February 2007.
 This was also the last Hell in a Cell event to be held before the reintroduction of the brand extension in July 2016.

-Eight matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, Brock Lesnar defeated The Undertaker in a Hell in a Cell match, their second match against each other in a Hell in a Cell match, the first one being at No Mercy in October 2002.
-In the opening bout, Alberto Del Rio, who last wrestled for WWE in 2014, returned to answer John Cena's open challenge and defeat him to win the WWE United States Championship.
+It was also the last Hell in a Cell event held before a women's version of the Hell in a Cell match was introduced the following year.

 Production

 Background

-The event was held at the Staples Center in Los Angeles, California.
+The seventh annual Hell in a Cell event was held at the Staples Center in Los Angeles, California.

-Hell in a Cell was a professional wrestling event produced annually in October by WWE since 2009.
+Hell in a Cell was an annual professional wrestling event produced every October by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-The 2015 event was the seventh Hell in a Cell and was held on October 25 at Staples Center in Los Angeles, California.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+The seventh Hell in a Cell event was scheduled to be held on October 25, 2015, at Staples Center in Los Angeles, California.